Advance Auto Parts Invests More Than $5 Million in Raleigh, North Carolina, Corporate Support Center

 “We remain focused on North Carolina’s commitment to economic development,” said Commerce Secretary Sharon Decker.
 “This location will give Advance Auto Parts the ability to centralize functions and work to create an efficient and effective corporate organization and positions the company for continued profitable growth.”

+The project was made possible in part by an award to Advance from the state Job Development Investment Grant program, as voted by the state Economic Investment Committee.
+Receipt of the award is based on proof of job creation and other performance requirements.
+JDIGs are awarded only to new and expanding businesses and industrial projects whose benefits exceed the costs to the state, and which would not be undertaken in North Carolina without the grant.
 Under the terms of the company’s JDIG award, Advance is eligible to receive up to twelve annual grants equal to 75 percent of the state personal income tax withholdings from the eligible new jobs created since the date of the initial award.
 Receipt of each annual grant is based on state-certified proof that the company has fulfilled incremental job creation requirements.
 Over twelve years, the JDIG award could yield aggregate benefits to Advance of over $17.4 million.

 Other partners who assisted with this announcement include: The N.C.
-Department of Commerce, NC Community College System, NC Works, Wake County, City of Raleigh, and Wake County Economic Development
+Department of Commerce, NC Community College System, NC Works, Wake County, City of Raleigh, and Wake County Economic Development.